 (A) "Auction school" means an institution approved by the Ohio auctioneer commission to provide instruction of the mandatory curriculum.

-(A) Failure of an approved auction school to comply with the provisions of this chapter shall subject it to denial of auction school approval or revocation or suspension of auction school approval as appropriate.
+(A) Failure of an approved auction school to comply with the provisions of this chapter may result in the denial, revocation, or suspension of auction school approval or application.

-(A) Any auction school seeking approval as an auction school shall make written application for approval and shall submit such documents, statements, and forms as required by the commission, and as may be reasonably necessary to establish whether the school complies with the requirements of this rule.
+(A) Any school seeking approval from the commission to operate as an auction school shall apply in writing and shall submit such documents, statements, and forms as required by the commission.
+The application shall:

 (1) Require an approved school to provide specific information, answer questions, and appear before the commission or its designee for the purpose of determining compliance with the rules of this chapter;

 (2) Review and investigate any matter concerning any course or applicant for auction school approval to determine compliance with the rules of this chapter;

 (3) Determine the method of review in each case.
 The method of review may generally consist of the following:

 (a) Consideration of information available from federal, state, and local agencies, private organizations, or interested persons;